stevenmhunt/cucumber-extra/README.md

 3) Create a `cucumber-extra.yaml` file in your project.

 ## Profile Management
-This package provides a concise way of managing one or more profiles in YAML, making it simple to manage step definition libraries, languages, formatters, and other configurable options in CucumberJS.
+This package provides a concise way of managing one or more profiles in YAML, making it simple to keep track of step definition libraries, languages, formatters, and other configurable options in CucumberJS.

 Here is an example of configuring all possible command-line options through profiles.
 You can omit this section entirely or only add the parameters you wish to change:
 ```yaml